vikasnkumar/wisecracker/README.md

 Wisecracker is a collection of simple cryptanalysis tools.
 The aim is to expand this software into a larger code base for performing easy cryptanalysis using distributed computing power such as that provided by OpenCL.
+It is licensed under the GPLv3.
+If you want to license it under another license, please contact the developers at Selective Intellect LLC at <github@selectiveintellect.com>.

 0. How to build the software
 =============================